spacemeshos/product/join_devnet.md

 # Spacemesh 0.2 Preview Release

-Latest release: v0.2.0-rc7
+Latest release: v0.2.0-rc7 (Network Id 203)

-> This early Spacemesh 0.2 preview release is intended for people who are comfortable with using the command line.
+> This early Spacemesh 0.2 preview release is intended for users who are comfortable with using the command line and terminal applications.

 Follow these instructions to join the Spacemesh 0.2 devnet.